ArnoSaine/is/README.md

 #### Build Time Features

-Read the enabled features from an environment variable at build time:
+Read the enabled features from an environment variable
+time:

 `.env`: